This article was first published on 20 September 2020, and subsequently updated on 20 May 2021.

-- Primatologist Jane Goodall has urged the world to work together to solve the greatest threat we're facing: climate change.
+- Dr. Goodall urged the world to work together to solve climate change at the World Economic Forum's Sustainable Development Impact Summit in 2020.

-In 1990, Jane Goodall flew over Gombe National Park, home to the chimpanzees she had been studying for 30 years.
+In 1990, she flew over Gombe National Park, home to the chimpanzees she had been studying for 30 years, when she had a moment of insight, as she explained last September at a session of the World Economic Forum's Sustainable Development Impact Summit

 "The national park, which had been part of the great equatorial forest belt that stretched across Africa, was a tiny island of forest surrounded by completely bare hills - more people living there than the land could support, too poor to buy food from elsewhere, overfarmed land.